yzou2/CRST/README.md

 0. [Note](#note)

 ### Introduction
-This repository contains the self-training based methods described in the ECCV 2018 paper ["Domain Adaptation for Semantic Segmentation via Class-Balanced Self-Training"](https://arxiv.org/pdf/1810.07911.pdf).
-Self-training (ST), Class-balanced self-training (CBST) with Spatial Priors (CBST-SP) are implemented.
-CBST is the core algorithm for the 1st and 3rd winner of [Domain Adaptation of Semantic Segmentation Challenge in CVPR 2018 Workshop on Autonomous Driving (WAD)](http://wad.ai/challenge.html).
+This repository contains the regularized self-training based methods described in the ICCV 2019 paper ["Confidence Regularized Self-training"]https://arxiv.org/abs/1908.09822).
+Based on [Class-Balanced Self-Training (CBST)](https://github.com/yzou2/CBST), Confidence Regularized Self-Training is implemented.

 ### Requirements:
-The code is tested in Ubuntu 16.04.
-It is implemented based on [MXNet 1.3.0](https://mxnet.apache.org/install/index.html?platform=Linux&language=Python&processor=GPU) and Python 2.7.12.
-For GPU usage, the maximum GPU memory consumption is about 7GB in a single NVIDIA TiTan Xp.
+The code is tested in Ubuntu 16.04 in a single 12GB NVIDIA TiTan Xp.
+It is implemented based on [Pytorch 0.4.0](https://pytorch.org/) with CUDA 9.0, OpenCV 3.2.0 and Python 2.7.12.

 ### Citation
 If you use this code, please cite:

 	@inproceedings{zou2018unsupervised,
-	  title={Unsupervised Domain Adaptation for Semantic Segmentation via Class-Balanced Self-Training}, author={Zou, Yang and Yu, Zhiding and Kumar, BVK Vijaya and Wang, Jinsong}, booktitle={Proceedings of the European Conference on Computer Vision (ECCV)}, pages={289--305},
+	  title={Confidence Regularized Self-Training},
-	  year={2018}
+	  author={Zou, Yang and Yu, Zhiding and Liu Xiaofeng and Kumar, BVK Vijaya and Wang, Jinsong}, booktitle={Proceedings of the IEEE International Conference on Computer Vision}, year={2019}
 	}

 The model and code are available for non-commercial (NC) research purposes only.
 If you modify the code and want to redistribute, please include the CC-BY-NC-SA-4.0 license.